cfpb/design-system/docs/pages/story-page.md

   When not to use

   * You want to quickly direct readers to specific content on a given topic.
-Use the sublanding or browse pages instead.
+Use the sublanding or browse page instead.

   * The content is informational and text-heavy, such as an article or blog post.
 Use the learn page instead.
 guidelines: >